inroutephp/inroute/README.md

 ----------

 Inroute can either be installed using composer and the packagist repository.
-Add 'intz/inroute' as a dependency to your 'composer.json'.
+Add intz/inroute as a dependency to your composer.json.

-Non-composer projects can can download 'inroute.phar' and use it as described below.
+Non-composer projects can can download inroute.phar and use it as described below.

-If you are using php with the suhosin patch and want to use the phar archive you might need to set 'suhosin.executor.include.whitelist=phar' in your php.ini.
+If you are using php with the suhosin patch and want to use the phar archive you might need to set

+    suhosin.executor.include.whitelist="phar"

+in your php.ini.